 People in the Teradata community refer to me as Tera-Tom because I have written books on every aspect of Teradata.
 In addition, I've taught about a thousand classes to large Teradata customers in North America, Africa, India, China, and Europe.
 I've also trained Teradata Global Support to diagnose and fix Teradata machines.
 Trust me when I tell you: Teradata machines are the most complex and expensive systems globally and are not easy to repair.

 Teradata may not want your business, but I sure do.
 So let me make the migration from Teradata a straightforward and simple process.

-I provide a service called Nexus, the only tool that can simultaneously query all systems.
+I provide a Nexus service, the only tool to query all systems simultaneously.
 But even more impressive is that the Nexus converts and migrates Teradata tables to any other database platform on the market.
 Even sweeter, customers can use Nexus to join data from Teradata with the systems they are migrating to with the Nexus Federated Query builder.
 Nexus joins data across platforms similar to Teradata's QueryGrid.
 The only difference is that Nexus is faster and merges data from any combination of systems.

-I have customers right now migrating thousands of tables off of Teradata to a wide variety of cloud platforms like Yellowbrick.
+I have customers migrating thousands of tables from Teradata to various cloud platforms.

-Most of my Teradata customers are currently migrating to multiple data warehouse platforms across the AWS, Azure, and Google clouds.
+Most of my Teradata customers migrate to multiple data warehouse platforms across the AWS, Azure, and Google clouds.
 For example, I now have Teradata customers using Nexus to migrate to a combination of Snowflake, Amazon Redshift, Aurora, Google BigQuery, Azure Synapse, MySQL, Postgres, and Yellowbrick.